 Healthcare Exchanges – the creation and implementation of the new healthcare exchanges will be of huge importance to small business owners and their employees.
 We remain committed to ensuring these exchanges provide the most opportunities they can for small business owners – in order to try to encourage competition as much as possible.

-Vouchers - NFIB pursued and supported a proposal called vouchers and, while it didn’t make it into the new healthcare law, we will continue to work to gather support for future introduction of this legislation in Congress.
-Vouchers would provide a new, voluntary way to give small employers and their employees more options to purchase health insurance.
+Defined-Contribution Health Insurance – NFIB pursued and supported a proposal called defined-contribution health insurance, which would provide a new, voluntary way to help small employers control costs and give their employees more options to purchase health insurance.

 Liability Reform – due to skyrocketing medical liability insurance rates, small business owners are finding it difficult to afford health insurance for themselves and their workers, and to locate specialty medical care from OB/GYNs, surgeons and emergency room doctors.
 We support legislation that would cap non-economic damages in medical liability suits at fair rates and abolish joint liability so that liability is commensurate with responsibility.
 NFIB also supports capping attorney fees to ensure that patients harmed from negligent care are allowed to keep a higher percentage of the award.